Skip to main content

-Build & Sell Automation Scripts on the Cereal Marketplace: The Complete Guide for Developers
+Build & Sell Automation Scripts on the Cereal Marketplace

-Build & Sell Automation Scripts on the Cereal Marketplace: The Complete Guide for Developers
+Build & Sell Automation Scripts on the Cereal Marketplace

-Every automation developer eventually hits the same wall: You write a useful script, maybe in Python or Node.js… and then what?
+Every automation developer eventually hits the same wall: you write a useful script, and then what?
 Sharing it is messy.
 Monetizing it is worse.
-Building UIs, handling licensing, distributing updates, and preventing piracy — none of this is fun, and none of it pays unless you build your own infrastructure.
+Building UIs, handling licensing, distributing updates, preventing piracy — none of this is fun, and none of it pays unless you build your own infrastructure.

-Cereal is a complete ecosystem that lets you build, package, distribute, and monetize professional automation scripts with almost no overhead.
-Whether you’re crafting new workflows using the Kotlin-powered Cereal SDK or publishing existing scripts to the Marketplace, Cereal gives you the tools to turn your automation skills into real products.
+Cereal is a complete platform that lets you build, package, distribute, and monetize automation scripts with almost no overhead.
+Whether you’re building new workflows with the Kotlin-powered Cereal SDK or publishing existing scripts to the Marketplace, Cereal gives you the tools to turn your automation work into real products.

-• Monetize instantly with pricing controls, subscriptions, free trials, and licensing built in.
+• Monetize immediately with subscription pricing, free trials, and promotion codes built in.

 • Build in Kotlin with strong typing, modern tooling, and automatic UI generation.

-• Publish like a pro with versioning, release channels, maintenance mode, and analytics.
+• Publish professionally with versioning, release channels, maintenance mode, and analytics.

-• Protect your IP with secure licensing, key pairs, and built-in obfuscation.
+• Protect your code with secure licensing, cryptographic key pairs, and ProGuard obfuscation.

-• Reach buyers through Cereal’s SEO-optimized Marketplace designed specifically for automation scripts.
+• Reach buyers through the Cereal Marketplace, built specifically for automation scripts.

 Most platforms ask you to bring your own payment system, licensing logic, and customer management.
-Cereal handles it all for you.
+Cereal handles all of it.

 • Promotion codes for marketing campaigns